hoangv11/hoangv11.github.io/projects/UHSpace-DataHub.md

 2. Bookmark data sets that interest you so you can view them later at anytime, anywhere on the application.
 3. Access to 24/7 support with our Uncle HEX chatbot.
 Download the CSV files from the dataset and upload to uncle HEX to gain insights on your data.
 4. With the data, use the HEX dashboard, equipped with tools to create your own custom reports.
 You can also generate graph images using our CSV visualizer.
 5. You can upload your reports/projects into our community projects showcase page where anyone can view and interact with the project you made.

+## Preview the Website Here

+<iframe src="https://uhspace.org/" width="100%" height="600px" frameborder="0" title="HEX"></iframe>

 ## My Role and Contribution:
 As a key contributor to this project, I was responsible for several core aspects of the portal's development.
 My specific contributions included: